Planning your DH Institute: Who and How

 In this blog post, we’ll focus on how to ensure that you are well-situated to accomplish the goals of your Institute for Advanced Topics in Digital Humanities (IATDH) and how to demonstrate that to the peer reviewers who will read and evaluate your application.

-We’ll be focusing on the sections relating to people (Participants, Institutional Profile, and Staff, Faculty, and Consultants) as well as the Budget Justification.
+We’ll be focusing on the sections relating to people (Participants, Institutional Profile, and Staff, Faculty, and Consultants).
 We’ll also be focusing on the following evaluation criteria:

 - The regional or national reach of the program, as demonstrated by the likely impact upon the participants, and the likely broader impact of the institute curriculum and other program-related products.

 - The appropriateness of the host institution and the professional training and experience of the staff in relation to the activity for which support is requested; for projects that propose an online training component, the experience of the staff in providing online training as well as the appropriateness of the online training platform.